 CAN AN APPLICANT SUBMIT MORE THAN ONE PROJECT AT A TIME?

-WHAT IF A PRODUCER IS INVOLVED IN MORE THAN ONE PROJECT?
+WHAT IF A FILMMAKER IS INVOLVED IN MORE THAN ONE PROJECT?

-A producer can submit only one application per review period.
+A filmmaker can submit only one (1) application per review period.
 That same applicant can serve on the production team of another project, but cannot be an applicant.

 CAN PUBLIC TELEVISION STATIONS APPLY TO EITHER PMCF, CIF OR DIGITAL?